paytonod/yesregistrationhelper/README.md

 ## Testing

 At a high-level, testing this application will involve making sure DOM manipulations are consistent between web pages.
-In other words, we want to determine that the visual schedule updates synchronously with changes to a class cart - testing is mainly done by validing existence of DOM elements.
+In other words, we want to determine that the visual schedule updates synchronously with changes to a class cart - testing is mainly done by validing existence of DOM elements in the client UI.

 Testing was completed using [Chai](https://github.com/chaijs/chai), [Sinon-Chrome](https://github.com/acvetkov/sinon-chrome), and [Cheerio](https://github.com/cheeriojs/cheerio).

-To run tests, do the following:
+To run the tests, execute the following from your favorite terminal:

 ```
 cd test